 You may not love it, and I hate to say it… but the best way to keep leafy greens fresh and crisp in the refrigerator is stored in a sealed plastic bag with a little splash of water inside.
 Or, maybe another sealed non-porous container like a giant tupperware.

-We have tried to use mesh reusable produce bags to store greens, and it didn’t work nearly as well.
+We’ve tried to use reusable mesh produce bags to store greens, and it didn’t work nearly as well.
 If I kept the mesh bags and greens damp, the greens stayed fairly crisp for a day or two.
 They rapidly went limp thereafter.
-If you want to harvest and use little bits at a time, that could work okay for you!
+If you harvest and use little bits at a time, that could work okay for you!
 On the other hand, a sealed plastic bag will keep them completely spry and crispy for over a week.
-I fully realize this isn’t ideal!
+I realize this isn’t ideal!
 But we do reuse the same plastic produce bags or ziplock over and over and over.
 If you have other suggestions that are just as effective, please do share!

 The key is to harvest your leafy greens when they’re firm in the garden.
 Meaning, harvest them in the morning, or perhaps in the evening.
-Avoid harvesting greens in the middle of the hot afternoon when they’re already limp!
-Particularly if you want them to hold up in storage.
+For the best storage, avoid harvesting greens in the middle of the hot afternoon when they’re already limp!
 I collect harvested greens in a basket, and try to keep them in the shade while doing so.
 Then I get them inside and into the fridge as quickly as possible thereafter.
 When using a standard produce bag, I stuff them full, drizzle in a little water, and then clip them shut with clothes pins.